ucbepic/docetl/docs/tutorial.md

     If you choose to use a different provider, be aware that you may encounter unexpected behavior or reduced functionality, especially with operations that depend on structured outputs.
 We use tool calling to extract structured outputs from the LLM's response, so make sure your provider supports tool calling.

-    If using Ollama (e.g., llama 3.1), make sure your output schemas are not too complex, since these models are not as good as OpenAI for structured outputs!
-Use [parallel map operations](operators/parallel-map.md) to reduce the number of output attributes per prompt.
+    If using Ollama (e.g., llama 3.2), make sure your output schemas are not too complex, since these models are not as good as OpenAI for structured outputs!
+For example, use [parallel map operations](operators/parallel-map.md) to reduce the number of output attributes per prompt.

 ## Preparing the Data

-Organize your user behavior data in a JSON file as a list of objects.
-Each object should have the following keys: "user_id", "country", and "log".
-The "log" field contains the user interaction logs.
+Organize your medical transcript data in a JSON file as a list of objects.
+Each object should have a "src" key containing the transcript text.
+You can download the example dataset [here](../assets/medical_transcripts.json).

 !!! example "Sample Data Structure"

     ```json
     [
         {
-            "user_id": "user123",
-            "country": "USA",
-            "log": "[2023-06-15 09:15:23] User opened app\n[2023-06-15 09:16:05] User clicked on 'Products' tab\n[2023-06-15 09:16:30] User viewed product 'Laptop X'\n[2023-06-15 09:18:45] User added 'Laptop X' to cart\n[2023-06-15 09:19:10] User proceeded to checkout\n[2023-06-15 09:25:37] User completed purchase\n42333 more tokens..."
+            "src": "Doctor: Hello, Mrs. Johnson.
+How have you been feeling since starting the new medication, Lisinopril?\nPatient: Well, doctor, I've noticed my blood pressure has improved, but I've been experiencing some dry cough...",
         },
         {
-            "user_id": "user456",
-            "country": "Canada",
-            "log": "[2023-06-15 14:30:12] User launched app\n[2023-06-15 14:31:03] User searched for 'wireless headphones'\n[2023-06-15 14:32:18] User applied price filter\n[2023-06-15 14:33:00] User viewed product 'Headphone Y'\n[2023-06-15 14:38:22] User exited app without purchase\n13238 more tokens..."
+            "src": "Doctor: Good morning, Mr. Smith.
+I see you're here for a follow-up on your Metformin prescription.\nPatient: Yes, doctor.
+I've been taking it regularly, but I'm concerned about some side effects I've been experiencing...",
         }
     ]
     ```

-Save this file as `user_logs.json` in your project directory.
+Save this file as `medical_transcripts.json` in your project directory.

 ## Creating the Pipeline

 Now, let's create a DocETL pipeline to analyze this data.
-We'll use a map-reduce-like approach:
+We'll use a series of operations to extract and process the medication information:

-1. Map each user log to key insights and supporting actions
+1. **Medication Extraction**: Analyze each transcript to identify and list all mentioned medications.
-2. Unnest the insights
-3. Reduce by country to summarize insights and identify common patterns
+2. **Unnesting**: The extracted medication list is flattened, such that each medication (and associated data) is a separate document.
+This operator is akin to the pandas `explode` operation.
+3. **Medication Resolution**: Similar medication names are resolved to standardize the entries.
+This step helps in consolidating different variations or brand names of the same medication.
+For example, step 1 might extract "Ibuprofen" and "Motrin 800mg" as separate medications, and step 3 might resolve them to a single "Ibuprofen" entry.
+4. **Summary Generation**: For each unique medication, generate a summary of side effects and therapeutic uses based on information from all relevant transcripts.

 Create a file named `pipeline.yaml` with the following structure:

 !!! abstract "Pipeline Structure"

-    1.  **Define the dataset**
     ```yaml
     datasets:
-            user_logs:
+      transcripts:
+        path: medical_transcripts.json
         type: file
-            path: "user_logs.json"
-        ```

-    2. **Extract insights** (map operation)
-        ```yaml
+    default_model: gpt-4o-mini

+    operations:
-        - name: extract_insights
+      - name: extract_medications
         type: map
-            prompt: |
-            Analyze the following user interaction log:
-            {{ input.log }}

-            Extract 2-3 main insights from this log, each being 1-2 words, to help inform future product development.
-Consider any difficulties or pain points the user may have had.
-Also provide 1-2 supporting actions for each insight.
-            Return the results as a list of dictionaries, each containing 'insight' and 'supporting_actions' keys.
         output:
           schema:
-                insights: "list[{insight: string, supporting_actions: string}]"
-        ```

-    3. **Unnest insights** (unnest operation)
-        ```yaml
+            medication: list[str]
+        prompt: |
+          Analyze the following transcript of a conversation between a doctor and a patient:
+          {{ input.src }}
+          Extract and list all medications mentioned in the transcript.
+          If no medications are mentioned, return an empty list.

-        - name: unnest_insights
+      - name: unnest_medications
         type: unnest
-            unnest_key: insights
+        unnest_key: medication
-            recursive: true
-        ```

-    4. **Summarize by country** (reduce operation)
-        ```yaml
-        - name: summarize_by_country
+      - name: resolve_medications
-            type: reduce
+        type: resolve
-            reduce_key: country
+        blocking_keys:
+          - medication
+        blocking_threshold: 0.6162
-            prompt: |
+        comparison_prompt: |
-            Summarize the user behavior insights for the country: {{ inputs[0].country }}

-            Insights and supporting actions:
-            {% for item in inputs %}
+          Compare the following two medication entries:
-            - Insight: {{ item.insight }}
+          Entry 1: {{ input1.medication }}
-                Supporting actions:
-                {% for action in item.supporting_actions %}
-                - {{ action }}
+          Entry 2: {{ input2.medication }}
-                {% endfor %}
-            {% endfor %}

-            Provide a summary of common insights and notable behaviors of users from this country.
+          Are these medications likely to be the same or closely related?
+        embedding_model: text-embedding-3-small
         output:
           schema:
-                detailed_summary: string
-        ```

-    5. **Define the pipeline steps**
-        ```yaml
-        pipeline:
-            steps:
+            medication: str
+        resolution_prompt: |
+          Given the following matched medication entries:
+          {% for entry in matched_entries %}
+          Entry {{ loop.index }}: {{ entry.medication }}
+          {% endfor %}
+          Determine the best resolved medication name for this group of entries.
+The resolved
+          name should be a standardized, widely recognized medication name that best represents
+          all matched entries.

-            - name: analyze_user_logs
+      - name: summarize_prescriptions
-                input: user_logs
-                operations:
-                - extract_insights
-                - unnest_insights
+        type: reduce
+        reduce_key:
-                - summarize_by_country
+          - medication
-        ```

-    6. **Specify the output**
-        ```yaml
         output:
-            type: file
-            path: "country_summaries.json"
-        ```

-??? example "Full Pipeline Configuration"

-    ```yaml
-    default_model: gpt-4o-mini

-    datasets:
-      user_logs:
-        type: file
-        path: "user_logs.json"

-    operations:
-      - name: extract_insights
-        type: map
-        prompt: |
-          Analyze the following user interaction log:
-          {{ input.log }}

-          Extract 2-3 main insights from this log, each being 1-2 words, to help inform future product development.
-Consider any difficulties or pain points the user may have had.
-Also provide 1-2 supporting actions for each insight.
-          Return the results as a list of dictionaries, each containing 'insight' and 'supporting_actions' keys.
-        output:
           schema:
-            insights: "list[{insight: string, supporting_actions: string}]"

-      - name: unnest_insights
-        type: unnest
-        unnest_key: insights
-        recursive: true

-      - name: summarize_by_country
-        type: reduce
-        reduce_key: country
+            side_effects: str
+            uses: str
         prompt: |
-          Summarize the user behavior insights for the country: {{ inputs[0].country }}

-          Insights and supporting actions:
-          {% for item in inputs %}
-          - Insight: {{ item.insight }}
-            Supporting actions:
+          Here are some transcripts of conversations between a doctor and a patient:

-            {% for action in item.supporting_actions %}
+          {% for value in values %}
+          Transcript {{ loop.index }}:
-            - {{ action }}
+          {{ value.src }}
           {% endfor %}
-          {% endfor %}

-          Provide a summary of common insights and notable behaviors of users from this country.
-        output:
-          schema:
-            detailed_summary: string
+          For the medication {{ reduce_key }}, please provide the following information based on all the transcripts above:

+          1. Side Effects: Summarize all mentioned side effects of {{ reduce_key }}.
+          2. Therapeutic Uses: Explain the medical conditions or symptoms for which {{ reduce_key }} was prescribed or recommended.

+          Ensure your summary:
+          - Is based solely on information from the provided transcripts
+          - Focuses only on {{ reduce_key }}, not other medications
+          - Includes relevant details from all transcripts
+          - Is clear and concise
+          - Includes quotes from the transcripts

     pipeline:
       steps:
-        - name: analyze_user_logs
+        - name: medical_info_extraction
-          input: user_logs
+          input: transcripts
           operations:
+            - extract_medications
-            - extract_insights
+            - unnest_medications
-            - unnest_insights
+            - resolve_medications
-            - summarize_by_country
+            - summarize_prescriptions
       output:
         type: file
-        path: "country_summaries.json"
+        path: medication_summaries.json
+        intermediate_dir: intermediate_results
     ```

 ## Running the Pipeline